Junhao42/Lidar-superresolution-with-deep-learning/README.md

 The ```notebook``` folder contains the code used in this project.
 They are divided in .ipynb notebooks and each one of them is dedicated to a specific process, but may share common functions for extracting, reading and managing LiDAR data.

+The notebooks are divided by:
+- 3D to image proyection
+- Image data preprocessing for deep learning models
+- point cloud channels reduction
+- Last iterations for deep learning models applied to KITTI data
+- Last iterations for deep learning models applied to ETSISI data